-Best Bang-for-the-Buck Norwegian Cruise Line Trips
+Best Bang-for-Your-Buck Norwegian Cruise Line Trip

+After departing from Honolulu, you’ll head to ports on Maui, Big Island and Kauai.
 Though you can certainly relax on the beach all you want, you can also take advantage of tons of other cool excursions, like a day spent touring a lavender farm and vodka distillery on Maui or a train trip through a plantation on Kauai.

-2. Royal Caribbean International
+3. Royal Caribbean International

-With Royal Caribbean, you can choose from 20 total vessels — “smaller” ships accommodate up to 2,300 guests, while larger vessels can hold 6,600 travelers.
+With Royal Caribbean, you can choose from 24 total vessels — “smaller” ships accommodate up to 2,300 guests, while larger vessels can hold 6,600 travelers.

 Whether you’re looking for a romantic getaway or a family vacation, Royal Caribbean offers a little something for everyone — there are adults-only pool areas, as well as entertainment options just for kids (it’s also the No. 2 best cruise line for families).

-Best Bang-for-the-Buck Royal Caribbean International Trips
+Best Bang-for-Your-Buck Royal Caribbean International Trip

 1. Celebrity Cruises

-Best Bang-for-the-Buck Celebrity Cruises Trip
+Best Bang-for-Your-Buck Celebrity Cruises Trip